SenseNet/sensenet/docs/field-indexing.md

 ### Stop-word dictionary

 Some of the built-in analyzers (*StandardAnalyzer* and *StopAnalyzer*) use a stop-word dictionary to exclude certain words that will not be indexed as terms.
-For example when indexing written English texts it is useful not to index the word the, as it is usually irrelevant in relation to the text content.
-Besides, searching for *the* would come up with results including Content containing any written English text.
-The built-in stop-word dictionary uses the following words:
+For example when indexing written English texts it is useful not to index the word 'the', as it is usually irrelevant in relation to the text content.
+Besides, searching for 'the' would come up with results including Content containing any written English text.
+The built-in stop-word dictionary contains the following words:

 ```txt
 "a", "an", "and", "are", "as", "at", "be", "but", "by", "for", "if", "in", "into", "is", "it", "no", "not", "of",